crsandeep/simple-react-full-stack/README.md

 1.  **entry:** Here the application starts executing and webpack starts bundling
 2.  **output path and filename:** the target directory and the filename for the bundled output
 3.  **module loaders:** Module loaders are transformations that are applied on the source code of a module.
 We pass all the js file through [babel-loader](https://github.com/babel/babel-loader) to transform JSX to Javascript.
 CSS files are passed through [css-loaders](https://github.com/webpack-contrib/css-loader) and [style-loaders](https://github.com/webpack-contrib/style-loader) to load and bundle CSS files.
+Fonts and images are loaded through url-loader.
 4.  **Dev Server:** Configurations for the webpack-dev-server which will be described in coming section.
 5.  **plugins:** [clean-webpack-plugin](https://github.com/johnagan/clean-webpack-plugin) is a webpack plugin to remove the build folder(s) before building. [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) simplifies creation of HTML files to serve your webpack bundles.
 It loads the template (public/index.html) and injects the output bundle.